 - Before each use, check tubes for cracks and deformities. - Inspect the inside of cups for rough walls caused by corrosion.
-Do not use if present. - Metal or plastic tubes (other than nitrocellulose) should be used whenever possible.

-- Make sure each tube compartment is clean and corrosion-free. - Tubes must be properly balanced in the rotor (0.5 gram at 1G is roughly equivalent to 250 Kg at 500,000G's). - Use only correctly fitting tubes - Never fill centrifuge tubes above the maximum recommended by the manufacturer, not to exceed 3⁄4 full.
+Do not use if present. • - Metal or plastic tubes (other than nitrocellulose) should be used whenever possible. - Make sure each tube compartment is clean and corrosion-free. - Tubes must be properly balanced in the rotor (0.5 gram at 1G is roughly equivalent to 250 Kg at 500,000G's). - Use only correctly fitting tubes.
+Shorter tubes can become wedged at the bottom of compartments and narrow tubes can crack/shatter in wider compartments. - Never fill centrifuge tubes above the maximum recommended by the manufacturer, not to exceed 3⁄4 full.